goderich/dissertation/dissertation.md

 Just like in @sec:shared-innovations-pl-su-mw-cu and @sec:shared-innovations-ml-sq-sk, the dividing line here is between Plngawan, S'uli, Klesan, and Matu'aw on one side, and Matu'uwal, Squliq, and Skikun on the other (Matu'aw and Skikun were omitted for space reasons).

 Klesan shows borrowing influence from Squliq in two of its forms: *tatak* 'house in field' and *kəsyu* 'to borrow'.
-The latter case is quite telling, since Plngawan and S'uli have a final /k/ and Plngawan also has a /c/, both of which would be expected in a regular reflex in Klesan: \*\*kəcyuk.
+The latter case is quite telling, since Plngawan and S'uli have a final /k/ and Plngawan also has a \<c\> /t͡s/, both of which would be expected in a regular reflex in Klesan: \*\*kəcyuk.
 Squliq *kəsyuw* and Skikun *kəsyux* 'to borrow' indicate a historical final \*g and perhaps a medial \*s: Plngawan *kuncik* reflects \*c while Skikun *kəsyux* points to an \*s instead, but this latter reflex could be the result of shared innovation or Squliq influence.

 Plngawan ***ma**ʔapuŋ*, S'uli ***mə**ʔapuŋ*, and Klesan ***m**apuŋ* 'dry' all have /u/ in the final syllable, while Matu'uwal ***ma**ʔapiŋ* and Skikun *qapiŋ* have /i/ (there appears to be no reflex in Squliq).
 The vowels correspond along the same lines as other examples, but there is additional discrepancy between Matu'uwal and Skikun, where /q/ in Skikun appears to correspond to /ʔ/ in Matu'uwal.
 Since Plngawan, S'uli, and Klesan all lack a /q/ phoneme, it is not apparent whether Matu'uwal or Skikun underwent a sporadic change in this word.